 Profit maximization at any price - this guiding principle is definitely a thing of the past.
 On the one hand, athletes expect functional products, but on the other hand, they should also be sustainable.
-This means for each individual manufacturer: It is no longer just about quality control in the companies, but about checking the entire value chain for sustainability.
+For each individual manufacturer, this means that it is no longer just about quality control in the companies, but about checking the entire value chain for sustainability.
 Initiatives are also in demand, such as repair services for broken clothing or worn-out shoe soles.

 "We are striving for global climate neutrality and want to manufacture our products predominantly from bio-based or recycled materials by 2024," promises Antje von Dewitz, CEO of Vaude.
 Despite, for example, producing softshell jackets and softshell pants from recycled PET bottles, the company is aware of the problem of microplastics.
-"As an outdoor brand, we have a particular problem: tiny fiber particles that detach from our products and are too small for normal filters in sewage treatment plants, thus ending up in the oceans as microplastics," the sustainability report states.
-That's why Vaude initiated a major research project: From September 2017 to March 2021, Vaude was an active partner in "TextileMission".
+"As an outdoor brand, we have a particular problem: tiny fiber particles that detach from our products and are too small for normal filters in wastewater treatment plants, and thus end up in the oceans as microplastics," the sustainability report states.
+This is why Vaude initiated a major research project: From September 2017 to March 2021, Vaude was an active collaborative partner of "TextileMission".

 The young start-up Vidar Sport goes one step further.
 "We believe that renewable, natural raw materials are the future.
-Recycling plastic is not the best solution, because microplastics still end up in the water," emphasizes founder Rouven Kneipp.
-He relies on TENCEL™ wood fibers, which offer good properties for sports and "are particularly environmentally friendly in production".
+After all, recycling plastic is not the best solution, because microplastics still end up in the water," emphasizes founder Rouven Kneipp.
+He relies on TENCEL™ wood fibers, which offer good properties for sports and "are particularly environmentally friendly in production.